SciRooPlot/SciRooPlot/docs/README.md

   Plot plot("testColorGradients", "myGroup", "1d");

   // some of the data properties (e.g. styles, colors and line widths) we may not want to specify for each of the data separately
-  // therefore, as you have already seen in the definitions of the plot templates above, it is possible to define some default settings per pad
+  // therefore, as you have already seen in the definitions of the base plot above, it is possible to define some default settings per pad
   // for instance you can define a list of colors that should be used for drawing the data: vector<int16_t> goodColors = {kBlack, kBlue+1, kRed+1, kYellow+1};
   plot[1].SetDefaultMarkerColors(goodColors);